logdna/logdna-agent-v2/docs/KUBERNETES.md

 ## Installing

 The agent can be installed in your cluster using a set of YAML files we provide.
-These files contain the minimum necessary Kubernetes objects and settings to run the agent.
+These files contain the minimum necessary Kubernetes&reg objects and settings to run the agent.
 Teams should review and modify these YAML files for the specific needs of their clusters.

 ### Installation Prerequisites

 * LogDNA Account - Create an account with LogDNA by following our [quick start guide](https://docs.logdna.com/docs/logdna-quick-start-guide).
 * LogDNA Ingestion Key - You can find an ingestion key at the top of [your account's Add a Log Source page](https://app.logdna.com/pages/add-host).
-* Kubernetes cluster running at least version 1.9.
+* Kubernetes&reg cluster running at least version 1.9.
 * Local clone of this repository.

 ### Installation Steps